citusdata/citus_docs/cloud/availability.rst

-This means we can restore your database by fetching the base backup and replaying all of the WAL files on a fresh install in the event of hardware failure, data corruption or other failure modes
+This means we can restore your database by fetching the base backup and replaying all of the WAL files on a fresh install in the event of hardware failure, data corruption or other failure modes.

 On Citus Cloud prior to kicking off the DR recovery process, the AWS EC2 instance is automatically restarted.
 This process usually takes 7±2